-On May 15, 2018, we closed a private financing pursuant to a note purchase agreement with the Series A Note Investors who purchased an aggregate of approximately \$1.6 million of convertible notes, at a purchase price of \$10,000 per note convertible into our Class A Ordinary Shares at a conversion price of \$[] per share, which represents a 56% discount to this offering price the Series A Notes.
-Boustead, who is an underwriter of this Offering, together with other affiliates of the Company, purchased Series A Notes in the aggregate amount of \$[].
-We refer to the private placement transaction as the "Series A Note Offering".
-The Series A Note Investors entered into a lock-up agreement, pursuant to which they agreed not to sell or otherwise transfer or dispose of the Series A Note or the Class A Ordinary Shares underlying the Series A Notes during the six-month period commencing on the date of our Class A Ordinary Shares commence trading on a national securities exchange.
-The Series A Notes will automatically convert into [] Class A Ordinary Shares at the closing of the Offering and at the commencement of trading on NASDAQ Global Market of our Class A Ordinary Shares.
-As a result, the investors in this Offering will experience immediate dilution when the Series A Notes are automatically converted.
-(See Risk Factor - "You will experience immediate and substantial dilution as a result of this Offering and may experience additional dilution in the future") The issuance and sale of Series A Notes, PA Warrants and the underlying Class A Ordinary Shares to the investors and the placement agent in the Series A Note Offering was made in reliance on an exemption from registration contained in either Regulation D or Regulation S of the Securities.
+On May 15, 2018, we closed a private financing pursuant to a note purchase agreement with the Series A Note Investors who purchased an aggregate of approximately \$1.6 million of convertible notes, at a purchase price of \$10,000 per note convertible into our Class A Ordinary Shares at a conversion price of \$6.95 per share, which represents a 56% discount to this offering price the Series A Notes.
+Boustead, who was an underwriter of the IPO, together with other affiliates of the Company, purchased Series A Notes in the aggregate amount of \$150,000.
+We refer to the private placement transaction as the "Series A Note Offering."
+The Series A Note Investors entered into a lock-up agreement, pursuant to which they agreed not to sell or otherwise transfer or dispose of the Series A Note or the Class A Ordinary Shares underlying the Series A Notes during the six-month period commencing on the effective date of the Registration Statement and the date of our Class A Ordinary Shares commenced trading on a national securities exchange, which has now expired.
+The Series A Notes automatically converted into 230,252 Class A Ordinary Shares at the closing of the IPO.
+As a result, the investors in the IPO experienced immediate dilution when the Series A Notes were automatically converted.
+The issuance and sale of Series A Notes, Note PA Warrants and the underlying Class A Ordinary Shares to the investors and the placement agent in the Series A Note Offering was made in reliance on an exemption from registration contained in either Regulation D or Regulation S of the Securities.
 The securities sold in the Series A Note Offering may be offered or sold only pursuant to an effective registration statement or pursuant to an available exemption from the registration requirements of the Securities Act.
+All of the Class A Ordinary Shares underlying the Series A Notes and Note PA Warrants are registered in the Registration Statement.